KPI of the Day – Sales: % Cannibalization rate of new product offering

 To indicate the break-even rate of cannibalization (the maximum sales volume of the new offering that could come from the company’s existing offering without incurring a loss).

 New product launches ultimately impact the sales of existing products, by pushing forward the sales for the newly released products.
-The % Product cannibalization rate reflects on the magnitude of new released products on the existing product portfolio.
+The % Product cannibalization rate reflects on the magnitude of newly released products on the existing product portfolio.
 Product cannibalization occurs when newly launched products target the same market segments as the existing ones.

 Some recommendations on effectively managing product cannibalization rates include: